AlSch092/LLVM-ObfuscateDynamicImports/README.md

 6. An opaque predicate with 100 randomized junk bytes are added to `GetImportAddress` to help obfuscate the return value of the function

-7. No XOR instructions are used with full keys - they are either split into multiple instructions (OR + AND) or into high32 + low32 bits (XOR + XOR)
+7. No explicit XOR instructions are used with full keys - they are either split into multiple instructions (OR + AND) or into high32 + low32 bits (XOR + XOR)

 ## Result
 This pass makes it harder for attackers to: